pyeventsourcing/esdbclient/README.md

 name of a "group" of consumers of the subscription, and a required `stream_name` argument, which is the name of a stream.

-This method also has ten optional arguments, `from_end`, `stream_position`, `resolve_links`, `message_timeout`, `max_retry_count`, `max_subscriber_count`,
+This method also has eleven optional arguments, `from_end`, `stream_position`, `resolve_links`, `message_timeout`, `max_retry_count`, `max_subscriber_count`,
-`min_checkpoint_count`, `max_checkpoint_count`, `timeout` and `credentials`.
+`min_checkpoint_count`, `max_checkpoint_count`, `checkpoint_after`, `timeout`
+and `credentials`.

 The optional `from_end` argument can be used to specify that the group of consumers of the subscription should only receive events that were recorded after the subscription was updated.

-Alternatively, the optional `stream_position` argument can be used to specify a stream position from which commit position the group of consumers of the subscription should receive events.
+Alternatively, the optional `stream_position` argument can be used to specify a stream position from which the group of consumers of the subscription should receive events.
 Please note, the recorded event at the specified stream position might be included in the recorded events received by the group of consumers.

 If neither `from_end` nor `commit_position` are specified, the group of consumers of the subscription will potentially receive all recorded events in the stream.